 What does your character want?
 This is an important question to answer because it determines what your protagonist hopes to achieve by the story’s end.
 If the goal, or outer motivation, is written well, readers will identify fairly quickly what the overall story goal’s going to be and they’ll know what to root for.
 But how do you know what outer motivation to choose?

-Forms This Might Take: Coming to grips with one’s mental illness diagnosis can be a long and painful process.
-Many times, the illness cannot be fully overcome. …
+Forms This Might Take: Coming to grips with a mental health condition can be a long and painful process.
+Many times, it cannot be fully overcome. …

-Human Need Driving the Goal (Inner Motivation): Mental illness can impact a person’s life and their basic needs in so many ways.
+Human Need Driving the Goal (Inner Motivation): Mental health conditions can impact a person’s life and their basic needs in so many ways.
 It can hurt relationships, making it difficult for the person to find love and belonging.
 The accompanying roadblocks and limitations can…

 How the Character May Prepare for This Goal:

-- Studying the illness to better educate oneself
+- Studying the condition to better educate themselves

 - Seeking therapy